 Just as I was swearing off buying any more wax during the month of December, I noticed an L3 Waxy Wonders sale.
 L3 specializes in fandom and geeky related scents, making it fun to cruise the site for pop culture fragrance tie-ins.
 Nerdom attracts me.
 Literary nerdom beckons me.
 Intending to just peruse the offerings, scents based on C.S.
 Lewis’s “The Lion, the Witch and the Wardrobe” jumped right out.
 Once found, they could not be unseen and after reading scent descriptions, I knew resistance was futile.

 My order ended up arriving the day after Christmas, but that was like finding a hidden present to open after gift-giving is all finished.

 The wax chunks are 2.4-3.2 oz for $2.65 each.
 Shipping was only $6.10.

 A soothing combination of Bath and Body Works types.
 The Sweater Weather comes to the foreground and is sweeter than some other SW fragrances I’ve tried, which have a sharp edge.
 The perfumed musk of Twilight Woods lightly mingles with the soft cottony cashmere.

 Aslan is a scent you want to wrap yourself in when you seek comfort and calm.
 I’ve already reordered this in a scent shot.

 Lucy the Valiant– Vanilla oak, Cran apple

-Wow is this a pop of fruity, fresh-picked apples.
-It doesn’t smell sweet/tart like McIntosh, but has a crunchy ripe red delicious note.
-Enhanced by breezes of oak, this is more fresh than woodsy or sweet.
-I didn’t detect cranberry from it, which is fine by me because it can be too syrupy for my palate.
+Wow, is this a pop of fruity, fresh-picked apples.
+It doesn’t smell sweet/tart like McIntosh, but has a crunchy ripe Red delicious note.
+Enhanced by oak breezes, it’s fresher rather than woodsy or sweet.
+I didn’t detect cranberry, which is fine by me because it can be too syrupy for my palate.

 I’ll try adding more of the darker red chunks during my next melt to see if the scent ratio changes.